 A (ZZ + Z)-type Hamiltonian is very special because its terms commute.
-This allows us to run the controlled-Zs independently and only worry about controlled-ZZs.
-For more general non-commuting Hamiltonians, we may have to "invert" all its terms in the echo approach.
+This allows us to run the controlled Zs independently and only worry about controlled ZZs.
+For more general noncommuting Hamiltonians, we may have to "invert" all its terms in the echo approach.
 Under suitable conditions, we can do this using the following theorem.

-Theorem 7.
-If there exists an operator P which is a product of single-qubit operations such that PHP = -H, then the single-step history state can be prepared using 2-local operations and controlled-P gates.
+Theorem 8.
+If there exists an operator P, which is a product of single-qubit operations such that PHP = -H, then the single-step history state can be prepared using two-local operations and controlled-P gates.

 There are several cases in which an operator P satisfying the conditions of the theorem can be constructed.
 For example, if the Hamiltonian consists of ZZ terms on a bipartite interaction graph, then P can apply an X (or Y) operator to all qubits on one half of the bipartition.
-We can also handle some cases where the Hamiltonian is non-commuting, such as acting on a bipartite lattice.
-Then we can split the system into two sets of qubits where all interactions are between qubits in different sets.
-If the operator P acts with X on the first set of qubits and Y on the second set, then it anticommutes with each term of H, so it has the desired behavior.
+We can also handle some cases where the Hamiltonian is noncommuting, such as

-$$H = \sum{(i,j) \in \text{NN}} (X_i X_j + Y_i Y_j) + \sum_i Z_i$$ (S5.2)
+$$H = \sum{(i,j)\in\mathrm{NN}} (X_i X_j + Y_i Y_j) + \sum_i Z_i$$ (D2)